whole site search:

 The beginning and end boards in a wood flooring job cannot be installed with the toe nailer because the nailer cannot fit close to either the start or the end wall in a room.
 In these cases, a finish nailer should be used to secure the boards in place by performing a toe nail function (for the 2-4 board from the end) or by top nailing the boards (for the last 1-2 boards).
 A finish nailer will also be required for the installation of the baseboard and the installation of quarter round or shoe molding trim.
 Follow those links for our instructions on doing this for your own floors.

-We are huge fans of two reconditioned finish nailer and compressor combo kits available on Amazon.
-Both of these kits offer a compressor (which you will need to power the hardwood flooring nailer and the finish nailer), a finish nailer, a brad nailer, and a crown stapler.
-The two reconditioned kits are below.
-We are slightly biased toward the Bostitch for its slightly cheaper price.
-Plus, we’ve heard good things about this nailer from our fellow bloggers, even though we own the Porter Cable version.
+We are huge fans of reconditioned finish nailer and compressor combo kits available on Amazon.
+This Bostitch kit includes a compressor (which you will need to power the hardwood flooring nailer and the finish nailer), a finish nailer, a brad nailer, and a crown stapler.
+We’ve heard good things about this kit from our fellow bloggers, even though we own the Porter Cable version.
+Even better, the Bostitch combo is slightly cheaper.

 #4) Table Saw For Ripping Boards Length-wise.